 - How can the participating party use the information, and in what situations?
 Are they allowed to discuss confidential information only with certain parties?

-- What is the participating party required to do with the information — store it, destroy it, return it?
+- What is the participating party required to do with the information at the end of the contract term — store it, destroy it, return it?

 - What level of care must the party use when dealing with the information?
-Should they treat it as carefully as their personal information, like their social security number?
-For example, should they avoid leaving any information lying around where other people can see it?
+Should they treat it as carefully as their personal information, or even more carefully than that?

 3. Breach consequences